aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2021/aspose-tasks-for-net-21-3-release-notes/_index.md

 ## **Examples**

-TASKSNET-4702: Add a feature to set the document name while printing:
+Related issue: TASKSNET-4702 - Add a feature to set the document name while printing

 New overload for Project.Print method was added so that a project can be printed using the specified document name, PrinterSettings and PrintOptions:

 {{< highlight csharp >}}